 DON’T neglect diversity initiatives

-You want your entry- and junior-level talent to grow with your company, so the Millennials you engage with to build your company’s talent pipeline should be diverse enough to match your company’s overall diversity and inclusion goals.
-But if you continue recruiting Millennials from the same set of schools as you always have, meeting your diversity goals will be tough.
-Recruit career launchers from as wide a variety of universities and alternative backgrounds as possible.
-Working with Parker Dewey’s diverse career launchers can be a great way to get started as it lets you understand the benefits prior to committing to a full-time hire, internship, or change to your recruiting strategy
+You want your entry- and junior-level talent to grow with your company, so the Career Launchers you engage with to build your company’s talent pipeline should be diverse enough to match your company’s overall diversity and inclusion goals.
+But if you continue recruiting talent from the same set of schools as you always have, meeting your diversity goals will be tough.
+Recruit Career Launchers from as wide a variety of universities and alternative backgrounds as possible.
+Working with Parker Dewey’s diverse Career Launchers can be a great way to get started as it lets you understand the benefits prior to committing to a full-time hire, internship, or change to your recruiting strategy

 DON’T rely solely on traditional internship models